Federal Aviation Administration (FAA), DOT.

 You may examine the AD docket on the Internet at http://www.regulations.gov by searching for and locating Docket No. FAA-2017-0750; or in person at the Docket Management Facility between 9 a.m. and 5 p.m., Monday through Friday, except Federal holidays.
 The AD docket contains this NPRM, the regulatory evaluation, any comments received, and other information.
 The street address for the Docket Office (phone: 800-647-5527) is in the ADDRESSES section.
 Comments will be available in the AD docket shortly after receipt.

 FOR FURTHER INFORMATION CONTACT:

 We invite you to send any written relevant data, views, or arguments about this proposal.
 Send your comments to an address listed under the ADDRESSES section.
-Include “Docket No. FAA-2016-9553; Directorate Identifier 2016-NE-29-AD” at the beginning of your comments.
-We specifically invite comments on the overall regulatory, economic, environmental, and energy aspects of this proposed AD.
-We will consider all comments received by the closing date and may amend this proposed AD because of those comments.
+Include “Docket No. FAA-2017-0750; Product Identifier 2017-NE-24-AD” at the beginning of your comments.
+We specifically invite comments on the overall regulatory, economic, environmental, and energy aspects of this NPRM.
+We will consider all comments received by the closing date and may amend this NPRM because of those comments.

 Related Service Information Under 1 CFR Part 51

 We reviewed RRC Alert Service Bulletin (ASB) AE 3007A-A-72-424/ASB AE 3007C-A-72-327 (one document), Revision 1, dated April 20, 2017.
 The ASB provides updated life limits for the affected fan wheels.
 This service information is reasonably available because the interested parties have access to it through their normal course of business or by the means identified in the ADDRESSES section.